-An increase, because of changed circumstances, in the family's expenses for medical costs, child care, transportation, education, or similar items; and
+An increase, because of changed circumstances, in the family's expenses for medical costs, child care, transportation, education, or similar items; and permitted in housing, including public and common use areas.

 Such other situations as may be determined by the SNRHA.